bellhyve/ngbuddy/README.md

 # NOTES

 These scripts were developed to assist with new netgraph features in **vm-bhyve 1.5+**, and were inspired by the **/usr/share/examples/jails/jng** example script and additional examples by Klara Systems.

-See ng_bridge(4) for details on **link** and **uplink** hooks.
-Physical and VLAN uplinks are attached first so unknown unicast frames are forwarded toward the outside network rather than flooded to every guest.
-Because uplink-first bridges only deliver unknown unicast to uplink hooks, guest MAC entries must exist for return traffic. **ngbuddy** therefore pre-seeds each eiface MAC with **movehost** when the interface is created, which is required for full VNET jail connectivity (static or DHCP) on FreeBSD 14.x.

 # SEE ALSO